menu

 Ridge Farm is a tiny village located in the state of Illinois.
-With a population of 763 people and just one neighborhood, Ridge Farm is the 709th largest community in Illinois.
-Much of the housing stock in Ridge Farm was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 756 people and just one neighborhood, Ridge Farm is the 709th largest community in Illinois.
+Ridge Farm has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Ridge Farm is a blue-collar town, with 41.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ridge Farm is a village of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Ridge Farm who work in management occupations (9.90%), healthcare (7.67%), and maintenance occupations (6.39%).